innopolis-devops/labs/app_python/PYTHON.md

 * Compatible: Flask is compatible with the latest technologies like Machine Learning, Cloud, etc.
 * Flexible and Scalable: Support WSGI templates that allow flexibility and scalability for web applications.
 * It comes with a built-in server and debugger.
-* Simple and adaptable configurations
+* Simple and adaptable configurations.

 # Best practices #